cathugger/mkp224o/README.txt

 Finally, `make` to start building (`gmake` in *BSD platforms).

 USAGE:
-Generator needs one of more filters to work.
+Generator needs one or more filters to work.
 It makes directory with secret/public keys and hostname for each discovered service.
 By default root is current directory, but that can be overridden with -d switch.